zortania/Darkside_New/README.md

 Once installed, read SUNDER HELP for a lot of the information on how things work.

 We're in need of contributors!
 Please feel free to fork and make PRs!
-If you want to contribute but aren't sure how, get ahold of Delra in the Discord.
-They're always happy to help you help this project move forward.

 There is *no* warranty on this software.